 “Is my vessel sailing in high winds?”

-Determining the accurate position of the vessels you are in charge of while they are at sea is vital so as to maintain the safety of navigation.
+Determining the accurate position of the vessels you are in charge of while they are at sea is vital to maintain the safety of navigation.
 Every Ship Operator should be able to feel confident that there are accurate and reliable answers to the questions above and be able to get hold of critical information as soon as possible especially when challenges arise; however, this is not always easy.

 Related reading: Top 5 challenges Fleet Operations Managers face